 rebellious attitude –

-There were people preaching false doctrine even in the first century, and Paul
+There were people preaching heresy even in the first century, and Paul

 said it didn’t bother him.
 Back then the gospel was bran new; the world had

-not yet heard the name of Jesus, and so for false prophets and lying deceivers
+not yet heard about Jesus, and so for false prophets

 wrinkles and hasten people to the faith.
-It is easier to preach Jesus to a
+It is a steeper climb to preach Jesus to a

 (173j) Works of the devil